mi-squared/MEDICS/README.md

 Users will export local records to an outgoing directory, which will render the records unavailable to the local user by deleting the local copy, and storing a copy encrypted using a remote server’s public encryption key in an outgoing directory.

-Written in Java using SWING by Aron Racho for Medical Information Integration, LLC Released as Open Source in 2016
+Written in Java using SWING by Aron Racho (rachoac) for Medical Information Integration, LLC Released as Open Source in 2016